jandi-mei/Build_My_World/README.md

 # Build My World Project

 ## Project Overview
 The "Build My World" project is designed to simulate a robotic environment using the Gazebo simulator.
-In this project, you will create a custom world that includes a building structure and various objects, allowing for interaction through a C++ plugin.
+In this project, I created a custom world that includes a building structure and various objects, allowing for interaction through a C++ plugin.
 This project serves as a foundation for future robotics projects and enhances my skills in C++, Gazebo, and Linux.

 ## Packages and Tools Used
 - **Gazebo**: A powerful robot simulation tool that allows for the creation of complex environments and interactions.